Disorrder/starter-angular/README.md

 # Starter
-Starter for SPA Angular 1.x pages with Webpack
+Starter for SPA Angular 1.x pages with Webpack.
+Based on ES6+ Babel, Pug and Stylus

 ## Before run
 Without `sudo` on Windows